Iconiq2/WD-SUNGA-Seatwork4/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project- To show the features like header and footer
+- What is the project- The project involves creating a multi-page website with a unique and engaging design theme
-- Whats the purpose- Showcase the skill
+- Whats the purpose- The purpose of the project is to demonstrate the ability to design and develop a visually appealing and functional website using fundamental web technologies and to showcase unique feature layouts.
-- What are key components- 4 features and a landing page
+- What are key components- Design, Deployment, Content
-- What technology used and how it is used- HTML and CSS
+- What technology used and how it is used - The project uses Pure HTML, CSS, and JavaScript for the structure, styling, and interactivity of the web pages Additionally, libraries such as Font Awesome, Google Fonts.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- features
+- Page Design
-- Parallax transition
+- Feature Page Layouts

 ### Technology